ElAwbery/Lucky_Egg/README.md

  - Added a new HTML template variable for baby pokemon pages.
 (The previous code did not include the baby stage of Pokemon evolution sequences.)

 I normalized the database to reflect the new class structure:
  - Built two new database tables with names identical to the __pokemon_species__ and __pokemon_family__ classes.
-The __ORM_object__ code uses its subclass names to access database tables.
+(The __ORM_object__ code uses its subclass names to access database tables.)
- - Made column names in the tables identical to data attributes in the two ORM subclasses.
+ - Made column names in the tables identical to the required data attributes of the two ORM subclasses.
  - Adapted the __load__ and __store__ methods for class objects (previously part of the application code) for the __ORM_object__ class.
 The store method updates table data with attribute values using the object's UID to find the relevant table row.

 I needed a way for the ORM_object code to interface with the application code (the pokemon classes) without using any information specific to the application.
 To do this I used UIDs for all ORM objects.
-The application code does not know the UIDs of any of its objects: these are specific to the database and used only by the ORM_class.
+The application code does not know the UIDs of any of its objects: these are specific to the database and used only by the __ORM_object__ class.
  - Added UID columns to the pokemon_species and pokemon_familes tables.
 The family UID is distinct from the individual species UID.
- - The __value_to_ORM_object__ helper function gets the UID for an ORM_object using a data attribute then looks for the object in the dictionary.
+ - Wrote a __value_to_ORM_object__ helper function.
+This gets the UID for an ORM_object using a data attribute then looks for the object in the dictionary.
 If the object is not in the dictionary, it calls the __ORM_object__ class to instantiate a new object and memoizes it.
  - Families in the pokemon_families table should know which species are family members and individual pokemon in the pokemon_species table should know which family they belong to.
-The family column in the pokemon_species table now contains a family UID that is a foreign key.
-The evolution stages columns in the pokemon_family table reference individual species with a foreign key to the species' UID in the pokemon_species table.
+The family column in the pokemon_species table now contains a foreign key, the family UID.
+The evolution stages columns in the pokemon_family table contain foreign keys to individual species in the pokemon_species table.